SPECIAL REGULATIONS FOR THE HONOUR SCHOOL OF MATHEMATICS AND STATISTICS

 Syllabus details will be published in the Course Handbook by the beginning of the Michaelmas Full Term in the academic year of the examination for Part A.

-The final list of units and half units will be published in the Course Handbook by the beginning of Michaelmas Full Term in the academic year of the examination concerned, together with the following details.
+The final list of units will be published in the Course Handbook by the beginning of Michaelmas Full Term in the academic year of the examination concerned, together with the following details.

 - 1. Designation as either ‘H’ level or ‘M’ level.

 - 3. Method of assessment.
-Details of methods of assessment for units or half units delivered by other departments will be given elsewhere.
+Details of methods of assessment for units delivered by other departments will be given elsewhere.
 Some options may require assessment by oral presentation.
 The Course handbook will indicate where such details will be specified.

-- 4. Rules governing submission of any extended essay, dissertation or mini-project, including deadlines, provided that these shall always be submitted to the Chairman of Examiners, Honour School of Mathematics and Statistics, c/o Examination Schools, High Street, Oxford.
+- 4. Rules governing submission of any extended essay, dissertation or mini-project, including deadlines, provided that these shall always be submitted to the Chair of Examiners, Honour School of Mathematics and Statistics, c/o Examination Schools, High Street, Oxford.
+When submitting their Part C dissertation, candidates must submit both paper and electronic versions which must be identical.
+The latter may be used by the examiners to check for plagiarism.
+See the Course Handbook for further details.
+In addition any submission on a mathematical unit must also be submitted to the Mathematical Institute’s website, details will be included in the relevant Notice to Candidates.

 - 5. Syllabus content.

-- 6. Whether there is a requirement to register or apply for a place to take a unit or half unit, and details of any registration or application procedure.
+- 6. Whether there is a requirement to register or apply for a place to take a unit or double unit, and details of any registration or application procedure.